 College property is primarily dedicated to academic, student life and administrative functions.
 But it also represents the "marketplace of ideas."
-The College shall not interfere with the rights of Active Students and Student Organizations to the free expression of their views or impermissibly regulate their speech based on its content or viewpoint.
+The College shall not interfere with the rights of Active Students and Student Organizations (as those terms are defined in the Student Organization Policy) to the free expression of their views or impermissibly regulate their speech based on its content or viewpoint.
 Nevertheless, the College may establish reasonable time, place, and manner restrictions on expressive activity.
 No event or expressive activity shall be permitted to violate or hinder the rights of others within the campus community or substantially disrupt normal college operations inside or outside of buildings.